Talking to young girls about Puberty

 Especially parents of young girls face the all-important question, “When do I talk to my daughter about puberty?”
 Luckily, it’s not necessary for parents to give a full anatomy class.
 When girls are as young as 8, just hearing the terminology is a good way to start.
 They may get the giggles, but these early discussions will help them become comfortable with talking openly with their parents on the subject.

 While it’s great to talk to our daughters, the discussion about puberty should be more than just one chat or lecture.
 The best way to prepare your daughter for the big changes she’s about to go through is to have a series of frank discussions.
 These can begin quite young and don’t have to be detailed in the beginning.
 Just opening up the channels of communication and laying a good foundation of trust is the best way to start.
 This way your daughter will feel comfortable and secure talking to you.
 So what topics to discuss with them?
-Start with basic difference between a man’s and a women’s body.
+Start with the basic difference between a man’s and a women’s body, why kids have such clear skin while a lot of grown-ups have acne and pimples on their skin, how grown women have s different upper body structures as compared to young girls.

 The goal is make your daughter comfortable with the idea and help her embrace the change and not fear it.
 Emphasize that going through the stages of puberty is a natural process that every young girl will experience.
 Each year as girls mature and get closer to their own time to change, they will have more questions and need more details.
 By planting the seeds of education early, you can help prepare your daughter to be prepared for a more in-depth conversation when she reaches the age of becoming an adolescent.